codemargaret/bali_refactor/README.md

 * _Add and delete items from cart using AJAX._
 * _Add image property to products._
 * _Show product details with AJAX._
+* _Add validation to prevent users from ordering negative quantities of items._

 ## Setup/Installation Requirements
 _Uses `bcrypt` and `materialize`._